 - Value 1: Mutuality

 - Value 3: Trust

 - Value 8: Appreciation

 CVSC staff support the South Carolina Conservation Coalition and also serves on its steering committee.
 The Conservation Coalition is made up of over thirty-five conservation-minded organizations across the state who create a legislative Common Agenda every Year to coordinate shared advocacy goals.
 The Coalition has issue-focused committees, holds an annual retreat for all members for professional development and strategizing on issue campaigns, shares opportunities to educate lawmakers, and meets in Columbia annually during the legislative session for a Lobby Day & Oyster Roast.
 Our partnerships team is always looking for opportunities to grow and engage the Coalition.
 You can find out more about the Conservation Coalition here.

 CVSC is a member of the South Carolina Energy Justice Coalition, a dynamic coalition of over 50 organizations across the four regions of SC working to support communities dealing with high energy burdens and other inequities in the SC energy system after the COVID-19 pandemic.
 Energy burdens were exacerbated during the pandemic as low-wealth communities were forced to spend more time and resources in the household, while working less hours.
 We are guided by facilitated dialogue (quarterly), our grassroots base, and Environmental Justice values as we advocate a just and clean energy future for all South Carolinians.
-(We can include a link to the residential energy survey when that is finalized.)

 We empower grassroots efforts through:

 - limited legal and technical assistance